aaronjcolclough/ISTA322/Homework/C# CH 17 HW.md

 4. **What is the diﬀerence between a generic class and a generalized class?**

-Generalized classes are run as written, with generic classes the compiler creates a new class each time to have the correct functionality.
+A generalized class is a single implementation and its methods take object parameters and return object types.
+A generic causes the compiler to generate an entirely new class that happens to have functionality deﬁned by the generic class.

 5. **What is a constraint?
 How do you specify a constraint?**